ftrackhq/ftrack-connect/doc/developing/plugins.rst

         # Register plugin event listener.
         ...

-The example is using the ftrack-python-api but the concept is valid for the legacy api as well.
+This example is using the ftrack-python-api but the concept is valid for the legacy api as well.

 Separating resources